mickfuzz/dyne_docs/src/terminal/docs/38-perl.md

 by using a text editor to write a file and then passing it to the `perl` program.

-Perl scripts can be named anything but conventionally end with \".pl\".
+Perl scripts can be named anything but conventionally end with ".pl".
 You can use any text editor to create this file \-- Emacs, Vim, Gedit, or whatever your favorite is.
 A script could look like this: